 The ACNC's mission is to provide a central, Australia-wide repository of information on charitable organisations.
 At last count, there were 57,514 charities registered with the regulator.

 Charities that take part in the scheme must keep records, comply with certain governance standards and provide a report to the ACNC every year.

 How does the ACNC help consumers?

-While the ACNC doesn't pry open the doors of charities and let you see exactly where each dollar you donate is going, it does allow consumers to verify that a charity is a legitimate organisation with obligations to a national regulatory body – something that was previously lacking.
+While the ACNC doesn't pry open the doors of charities to let you see exactly where each dollar you donate is going, it does let you verify that a charity is a legitimate organisation with obligations to a national regulatory body – something that was previously lacking.

-So far, somewhere around 1500 charities that failed to meet meet the ACNC's annual reporting obligations have been kicked off the register, thereby losing their access to federal tax concessions that allow donors to claim a credit for donations.
+Thousands of charities that failed to meet the ACNC's annual reporting obligations after it launched were kicked off the register, thereby losing their access to federal tax concessions that let donors claim a credit for donations.

-If you have questions or concerns about a charity, we recommend that you check to see if it's registered with the ACNC as well as with the relevant state and local agencies (see link above).
+If you have questions or concerns about a charity, we recommend that you check to see if it's registered with the ACNC as well as with the relevant state and local agencies.
 Since December 2016, charities registered with the ACNC have carried an ACNC tick of approval.

 If it's not on the ACNC register, it's probably a good idea to find a charity that is more demonstrably worthy of your donation.